 - Cloud users can create a port that has a NUMA affinity policy, and attach the port to an instance.
 For more information, see Creating an instance with NUMA affinity on the port.

 The default machine type for each host architecture is Q35 (

 pc-q35-rhel9.0.0) for new Red Hat OpenStack Platform 17.0 deployments.
 The Q35 machine type provides several benefits and improvements, including live migration of instances between different RHEL 9.x minor releases, and native PCIe hotplug which is faster than the ACPI hotplug used by the

 This section outlines the top new features for the Networking service.

-This section outlines the top new features for the Storage service.
+This section outlines the top new features for the Validation Framework.

 For more information on the support scope for features marked as technology previews, see Technology Preview Features Support Scope.